JoshTavasso/jtavassoTipCalculator/README.md

 Describe any challenges encountered while building the app.

-My laptop has limited storage, so I had to do quite a bit of cleaning and moving files to external drives to ensure I have enough space for xcode and other dependencies needed
+My laptop has limited storage, so I had to do quite a bit of cleaning and moving files to external drives to ensure I have enough space for xcode and other dependencies needed.

 ## License